| | |

 Step 6: Apply Primer

 If your tile is larger you may use a roller after the brush in the grout lines.
 Since our glass tile is so small, I only used a brush for the primer.
-This might have left a slight texture, but I liked that idea instead of completely flat-looking tiles.
+This might leave a slight texture so beware as you are working.

 white primer on glass mosaic kitchen backsplash.